WATERSHED HYDROLOGY

 Plain language summary:

-The 2020 wildfire season impacted our study site at Blue Oak Ranch Reserve along with nearly 400,000 surrounding acres.
-Leveraging in-place hydrologic sensors, we examined the impacts of the fire on water quality in our Oak woodland watersheds.
-Fires are known to alter soil and vegetation which can change the way water moves and is stored in landscapes.
-We observed distinct post-fire water quality in our two study catchments likely due to differences in bedrock type and hydrologic regimes.
-Additionally, we also observed ongoing water quality impacts in high intensity storm events over 400 days after the wildfire.
-These results highlight the role of hydrogeologic settings and weather patterns on post-fire water quality.
+In August 2020, the SCU wildfires impacted our study site at Blue Oak Ranch Reserve in Santa Clara County (along with nearly 400,000 surrounding acres).
+Fires are known to alter soil and vegetation which can alter hydrologic processes and water quality.
+Leveraging in-place hydrologic sensors, we examined the water quality in our wildfire impacted Oak savannah watersheds for several years following the fire.
+We observed distinct post-fire water quality in our two study watersheds likely due to differences in bedrock type and the routes water takes through the landscape.
+We also observed ongoing water quality impacts in high-intensity storm events over 400 days after the wildfire.
+These results highlight the role of hydrogeologic settings and weather patterns on post-fire water quality dynamics.

 Geologic sources of salinity in the Dolores River watershed, SW Colorado